redhat-developer/vscode-didact/README.md

 6. Look at the Eclipse Cheat sheet approach to see if we can glean anything - http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fextension-points%2FcheatSheetContentFileSpec.html
 7. Also look at the Integr8ly Walkthroughs to see if we can glean anything - https://github.com/integr8ly/tutorial-web-app-walkthroughs/tree/master/walkthroughs
 8. Figure out how to stash the generated HTML from the markdown locally in the user's global workspace so that we can persist the state of checkboxes as the user works through various steps - essentially enabling it between sessions
+9. Figure out a way to limit the `Start Didact Tutorial from File` context menu to only work for Didact files.

 **Enjoy!**